noahinbldr/memegenerator/README.md

 Project Pitch
-- This project consists of a single page meme generator.
+- This project consists of a single page meme viewer.
 Users can like and navigate through the different memes using the buttons or the arrow keys.
 Once liked, memes will move to a different section of the page.

 User Stories
 - As a user, I can like the current meme, which will add it to a separate area on the page